 If the company returns to work either in part or in full and a COVID-19 resurgence occurs, revisit the situation immediately and determine if additional measures, including a temporary office closure, should transpire.
 Follow governmental action including new closures or “pauses.”

 What can the prudent employer do to ensure physical distancing in terms of the work space?

-Study applicable laws, regulations, orders, and guidance for the relevant jurisdiction(s).
-Study floor plans, environmental matters (e.g. ventilation systems), and the specific needs of the workers to use the particular space.
-Identify whether the workspace needs to be reconfigured in any way, and take appropriate measures to do so.
-Remove or block access to furniture/areas as necessary to enhance physical distancing.
-Reconfigure open workspaces or limit access (e.g. decide that every other cubicle must remain unoccupied or change the configuration so that employees do not face each other).
-Consider seeking the advice of appropriate professionals (e.g. an industrial design consultant or architect).
+One of the ways for an employer to bring employees back to the work place safely is to require physical and spatial distancing of employees.
+This means that an employer should study floor plans and the specific needs of the workers to use the particular space, identify whether the workspace needs to be reconfigured in any way, and take appropriate measures to do so.
+Employers should also remove or block access to furniture/areas as necessary to enhance physical distancing; reconfigure open workspaces or limit access (e.g. decide that every other cubicle must remain unoccupied or change the configuration so that employees do not face each other); and consider seeking the advice of appropriate professionals (e.g. an industrial design consultant or architect).

-- Consider modifications to the workspace, such as partitions, removing seats, etc.
+- Consider modifications to the workspace, such as partitions and removing seats.

 - Consider industry-specific requirements or best practices.

 - Consider marking off floor-space.
 Consider limiting access to rooms (e.g. two to a conference room, one to a restroom, etc.).
 Depending on the space at issue, take other measures as appropriate to achieve physical distancing where possible.

 - Ascertain how best to modify the workspace and implement appropriate protections where physical distancing is not possible.

 - Discourage lingering and socializing in close proximity.

 - Encourage virtual meetings as opposed to in-person meetings.